solana-mobile/safari-extension-walletlib/README.md

 The Javascript library exposes methods for sending RPC requests to the Swift Extension handler.

+Example: Request Sign Paylaods
-In this example, the JS side uses the convenience function `sendNativeSignPayloadsRequest` to send a _SignPayloads_ request
+Use the convenience function `sendNativeSignPayloadsRequest` to send a _SignPayloads_ request and receive a parsed result.

 ```ts
 import {